swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ### Swift SDK Bundle Generation

-Swift SDKs can be generated quite differently, depending on build-time and run-time triple combinations and user's needs.
+Swift SDKs can be generated quite differently, depending on host and target triple combinations and user's needs.
 We intentionally don't specify in this proposal how exactly Swift SDK bundles should be generated.

 Authors of this document intend to publish source code for a macOS → Linux Swift SDK generator, which community is